What is Cannabis?

 Unfortunately it is not uncommon for individuals to relapse after they leave rehab for addiction.
 The first 12 months of leaving rehab will be the hardest and this is the time that most will relapse to some degree.

 Whilst you are at rehab, you are being provided with the necessary skills to manage all the daily factors and stressors that could set of your addiction.
 But putting them into practice when you return to your daily life requires willpower and support at first to give you the best chance at succeeding in an addiction-free life.
 Here at Asana Lodge we are there with you every step of the way and offer a 12month aftercare package to ensure you have all the support you need once you leave our rehab.

 Contact Us Today

 Based in the beautiful and tranquil Northamptonshire countryside, our rehab centre at Asana Lodge is the ideal location for rest and recovery.
-Unwind in a luxurious manor house with stunning facilities and deluxee accommodation, with en-suite rooms and the highest standard of service.
-From fluffy bathrobes and towels to beauty services and delicious cuisine – your every need is catered for to ensure that all clients feel welcome and comfortable.
-Call us today for more details on our deluxee cannabis rehab programmes.
+Unwind in a luxurious manor house with stunning facilities and deluxe accommodation, with en-suite rooms and the highest standard of service.
+From fluffy bathrobes and towels to beauty services and delicious cuisine.
+Your every need is catered for to ensure that all clients feel welcome and comfortable.
+Call us today for more details on our deluxe cannabis rehab programmes.